windsting/yoni/README.md

 ### Gathering dataset images

 1. Read the `getDataSet.md`, to obtain URL lists for both **is** and **is not** images
-1. Download them into different directories, for a list with name `yes-urls.txt`, the command canbe:
+1. Download them into different directories, for a list with name `yes-urls.txt`, the command can be:

     ```sh
     python download_images.py -u yes-urls.txt -o images/yes